-Enterprise applications can be complex and are often composed of multiple services instead of a single service-based application.
-For those cases, you need to understand additional architectural approaches, such as the microservices and certain domain-driven design (DDD) patterns plus container orchestration concepts.
-Note that this chapter describes not just microservices on containers, but any containerized application, as well.
+Earlier in this guide, you learned fundamental concepts about containers and Docker.
+That was the basic information you need in order to get started.
+However, enterprise applications can be complex and are often composed of multiple services instead of a single service (container).
+For those cases, you need to understand additional architectural approaches, such as service-oriented architecture (SOA) and more advanced microservices and container-orchestration concepts.
+This chapter describes not just microservices on containers, but any containerized application.

-Container design principles
+Common container design principles